rewanthtammana/Hack-Kit/README.md

     cp lua53 /usr/bin
     mv /usr/bin/lua53 /usr/bin/lua

-- Lua installed successfully on Linux
+- Lua will be installed on Linux upon executing all the above commands successfully.

 ### Execute the commands below and become a hacker